-&lt;sup>10In this context we can set aside considerations of Platonic form.
-If there
+&lt;sup>9In this context we can set aside considerations of Platonic form.
+If there were any sense to be made, on a Platonic interpretation, of talk about

 Finally, the lowest three predicates on the list-intrinsic, physical, and causal-are primarily used in philosophical discussions, and are in no way unique to computing.
 It can be argued that everything in the universe that happens, in the sense of concrete activity, behaviour, etc., results from causal, physical, or (on a common metaphysical assumption I do not share) intrinsic properties of the states of affairs that give rise to it.
 This intuition has a wide interpretation, called "global supervenience," in which everything that matters about anything depends on the total fundamental physical state of the universe, and a narrow version, called "local supervenience," according to which everything that matters about a particular entity or phenomenon, or at least everything of scientific importance, arises from the physical state of that particular entity or phenomenon.